RasikaWarade/think-rethink-reinforce/_posts/2022-02-06-firebase-auth-chrome-webpack.md

 - This is the entry point for your extension.
 - Added "identity" to permission to support authenticate operations.
-- Fill the OAuth details in the manifest, which are custom to your project/app.
+- Fill the OAuth details in the manifest, which are custom to your project /app.
+If you are not sure, follow the [quickstart guide](https://firebaseopensource.com/projects/firebase/quickstart-js/auth/chromextension/readme/#setting_up%20this%20sample) on setting up a sample.

 ```
   "oauth2": {